 - There are a few individuals with whom I hope to conduct an oral history interview.

-- Now having access to newspapers.com, I am gathering miscellaneous secular press coverage of Carpatho-Rusyn community activities and significant events.
+- Now having full access to newspapers.com, I am gathering miscellaneous secular press coverage of Carpatho-Rusyn community activities and significant events.

 - The largest task will be reviewing additional Rusyn/Ukrainian/Russian immigrant newspapers on microfilm or in hard copy.
 It’s very fortunate that the complete run of Svoboda is now available online.

 Anticipating that the above tasks and the writing itself may take several more years, I want to start now to search for several individuals who will be key to producing the best book possible.

 - Cartographer: to prepare maps of Pennsylvania, especially very localized maps showing the main settlement and associated locales with important geographic and transportation features, as well as homeland maps showing the villages/village clusters represented in a given community.